 - identify all substances used; - assess the level of risk to health; - eliminate the use of substances or substitute a safer alternative; - introduce and monitor control measures to prevent risk.

-Ann Marie Forster (SBM) and the Caretaker will ensure that COSHH assessments are completed.
+The Caretaker will ensure that COSHH assessments are completed.

 14.18 Noise at Work (also see the Noise at Work Policy)